 The Climate Ribbon

-Join us for this ritual on Sunday Service on April 14, 2019 (an intergenerational service).
+Thank you for participating in this ritual on Sunday Service on April 14, 2019

 Gather the ribbons.
-The reflection and ribbon-writing portion of the ritual would be started during the worship service on March 31 as part of the Story for All Ages.
-If you cannot make that service, ribbons can be added to the tree in the weeks following so that all who want to participate can do so.
+The reflection and ribbon-writing portion of the ritual started during the worship service on March 31 as part of the Story for All Ages. and continued during the weeks following.

 Complete the ritual.
-Once the ‘tree’ and its ribbons have been displayed for several weeks, then the ritual will culminate in the ribbon witnessing and affirmation portion of the ceremony on April 14, 2019 during Sunday Services.
+Once our ‘tree’ and its ribbons were displayed for several weeks, then the ritual culminated in the ribbon witnessing and affirmation portion of the ceremony on April 14, 2019 during Sunday Services.

 Green Team leader for this project: Barb Munn

 Click here for more information about the Climate Ribbon (including a short video).
 This was originally a massive public arts installation and ritual created for the September 21st, 2014 People’s Climate March.